arnelenero/simpler-state/docs/recipe-pure.md

 ```
 where `value` is the current entity value and the optional `args` can be any number of arguments.
 This function returns the new value to be set.

-The `set` call inside actions will then have to be in this format:
+The `set` function will then have to be invoked in this format:
 ```js
 entity.set(updaterFn, ...updaterArgs)
 ```